NavyaEmplay/Self-Heal/charts/cpu-usage/cpu-usage-Readme.md

-Below are **two copy-paste ready READMEs** exactly in the style you asked:

 * **README-1 (Maintainer)** = *create repo + create files/folders + create chart + local test + package + push + GitHub Pages publish + verify URL*
 * **README-2 (Tester/New VM)** = *install tools + start cluster + enable metrics + add repo + install chart + run manual job + view logs in one place*

-I’m also making sure **shared logs PVC is created only ONE time** (recommended approach), so you don’t hit the “PVC cannot be imported into Helm release” error again.

 ---